dwarvesf/playground/_memo/architecture-decision-record.md

 * Requirement: the necessary condition for that architecture

 ## How to write an ADR
 1. First, the decision must be brought up.
-This part is called AD, and that comes with two questions
+This part is called AD, and that comes with two questions:
    * with the current system, does this decision crucial and matter enough?
    * does this need to be done immediately? → should we make the decision
 2. Decision making -> Finalized the decision
 3. Implement that decision with the system and have all the related-parties aware The decision must be agreed by many parties (stakeholder, business, design, dev)